The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Important safety information:

 - Carry an ID card at all times that says you take Amevive.

 - Lab tests, including white blood cell counts, may be performed while you use Amevive.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Amevive with caution in the ELDERLY; they may be more sensitive to its effects.

 - Amevive is not approved for use in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Amevive while you are pregnant.
 Notify your doctor if you become pregnant while using Amevive or within 8 weeks after stopping treatment.
-It is not known if Amevive is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Amevive.